Beach Camping Checklist – Essential Things to Bring

 blue cooler on a white sandy beach

-No beach camping trip is complete without a cooler in tow.
-While a cooler is an integral part of any car camping adventure, the hot weather and sunny conditions at the beach make packing a quality cooler ever the more important.
+No beach camping trip is complete without a cooler.
+While a cooler is an integral part of any car camping adventure, the hot weather and sunny conditions at the beach make packing a quality cooler even more important.

 In particular, you’ll want to look for a durable cooler with thick insulation to help keep your food as cold as possible at the beach.

-Opting for a model that’s relatively portable is important, too, because carrying heavy objects over long distances in the sand or rocks isn’t very fun.
+Opting for a relatively portable model, such as the Coleman Rolling Cooler, is important, too, because carrying heavy objects over long distances in the sand or rocks isn’t very fun.

 Oh, and don’t forget that you’ll need some reliable ice packs, too, to help keep your food and drinks as fresh as possible while you’re out and about.